“Adversity causes some to break, others to break records.”

 Finally allowed the chance to fulfill her life-long dreams of competing at the Olympic Games, Hardy won her first Olympic medal, a bronze, in the 4×100 freestyle relay.
 Swimming the second leg, Jessica helped the team finish with an American record.
 She also earned a gold medal by swimming freestyle for the winning U.S. team in the preliminary heats of the 4×100 medley relay.
 In her two individual events, she finished seventh in the 50 freestyle and eighth in the 100 freestyle, which was also a personal best time.
 She was recognized by USA Swimming with a Golden Goggle Award, their highest honor, a Perseverance Award for her successes after overcoming the 2008 adversity.

 The cherry on top of the cake came in 2013, as she won a gold and two bronze medals at the World Championships in Barcelona, Spain.
 The gold came in the 4×100 medley relay (as the breaststroker), a bronze in the 100m breaststroke, and another bronze in the 50m breaststroke, where she equalled her American Record (former World-Record).
+In 2014, she was named the Pan Pacific Champion in the 100m breaststroke, and earned a silver medal in the 4×100 medley relay (swimming breaststroke).
 Having seen her dreams come true in 2012, Jessica is looking forward to enjoying the road to Rio in 2016 with less pressure, and more passion.